mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## Udon Runtime

-- `` ERR: The `is` keyword is not yet supported by UdonSharp since Udon does not expose what is necessary ``
 - `` ERR: The `as` keyword is not yet supported by UdonSharp since Udon does not expose what is necessary ``
 - `ERR: Method {signature} is not exposed in Udon`
 - `ERR: Field accessor {signature} is not exposed in Udon`